Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Editor Tiles

-The spawned tiles are a special class of Tile that only exists in the Map Tool.
-They are programmed to be snapped around when moved with the regular actor manipulation tools provived by the engine, and to be reactive to all property changes made by the designers.
+The spawned Tiles are a special class of Tile that exists only within the Map Tool.
+They are programmed to snap to the grid when moved using the engine's standard actor manipulation tools and to respond dynamically to all property changes made by the designers.

-ALL properties available for a Tile are availabe and editable from the Details panel, with bits of customization to prevent modifying values that are blocked by other properties (for example, the "Foundation" properties can only be edited if the property "Is Foundation" is enabled, or enabling "Is Foundation" disables the selection of "Is Bedrock").
-When any of the properties is edited, it changes shape, colors, or spaws different elements to visualize the changes in real time in the editor.
+All available properties for a Tile are accessible and editable from the Details panel, with bits of customization to prevent changes to values that depend on other properties (or example, the "Foundation" settings can only be edited if "Is Foundation" is enabled, and enabling "Is Foundation" disables the "Is Bedrock" option).
+When a property is modified, the Tile updates in real time, changing shape, colors, or spawning new elements to visually reflect the change in the editor.

 <gallery>
     /img/games/screenshots/rhs/maptooltile.png | A Tile in the Map Tool with multiple properties changed by the designers (a prop, spawn point, element, etc).
     /img/games/screenshots/rhs/maptooltileproperties.png | All editable properties are accessible from the Details panel when selecting the Tile in the Editor.
 </gallery>

-Another feature I implemented for the Map Tool regarding the Tiles is the compatibility with the Undo/Redo options.
-All changes made to a Tile by any means are transactional and are supported by Undo/Redo, allowing the designers to quickly undo an undesired action, something that the engine doesn't support on custom actors like this on by default.
+Another feature I implemented for the Map Tool is full compatibility with the Undo/Redo system.
+All changes made to a Tile, regardless of how they are made, are transactional and fully support Undo/Redo. a functionality that the engine doesn't provide by default for custom actors like these.

 #### Helping the designers

-Working closely with the design team, I developed and added more features at their request.
+Working closely with the design team, I developed and added new features based on their feedback.

-One of those features was the addition of different visual hints, some toggleable from the menu, to help them visualizing better the world they were creating.
-This included bounding boxes for special Tiles, Chunks and Props, and also small spheres representing Enemy and Player spawn points.
+One of these features was the inclusion of various visual hints, some of them toggleable, to help them better visualize the world they were creating.
+These included bounding boxes for special Tiles, Chunks, and Props, as well as small spheres representing Enemy and Player spawn points.

-Another feature added after testing the first creations with the tool was the detection of duplicated tiles, which served as a data validation step before storing the Preset to the data table.
-In addition to adding an error message to warn them and a red bounding box in the Tiles, I made a special folder in the World Outliner that helped selecting the duplicate tiles.
+After testing the first creations made with the tool, I also implemented a system to detect duplicate Tiles as a form of data validation before saving a Preset to the Data Table.
+In addition to showing an error message and highlighting the duplicates with a red bounding box, I created a dedicated folder in the World Outliner to help designers quickly locate the duplicate Tiles by just clicking them there.

 <gallery>
     /img/games/screenshots/rhs/maptoolhelpercontrols.png | Visual hints for the designers